3rdii/ssl-scanner/README.md

 ## Authors

-This script was created by [your name].
+This script was created by Can Yucel.

 ## Contributions